ess-dmsc-dram/code-sign-action/README.md

+# Fork description

+This fork is designed to modify the original action to our (DRAM/DMSC) in-house setup for signing binaries with the EV certificate.

 Thank you to [Dirk Lemstra](https://github.com/dlemstra/code-sign-action) for providing a base for me to create this action.

 # Code sign a file